Matching Wine & Food

 Salty foods pair exceptionally well with acidic wines.
 Saltiness is found in nearly all the foods we consume and can significantly influence your wine selection.
 This can include the salt you add while cooking or the natural salt present in foods like oysters or seafood.
 All wines contain acid, with white and sparkling wines having a higher acidity.
 When you eat salty foods, it reduces the perception of sweetness in the wine, enhancing its fruity flavors and aromas.
 As a result, white and sparkling wines, which tend to have a sharper profile, complement salty dishes perfectly—plus, salty foods love the bubbles!

 Additionally, salty foods can also pair well with sweet wines.
-For example, sushi with soy sauce, fried foods, potato chips, or popcorn can be excellent matches for sweet wines.
+For example, sushi with soy sauce, fried foods, potato chips, or popcorn can be excellent matches for sweeter wines.
 The contrasting flavors create a delightful balance of tartness and saltiness.
 A great combination to try is a salty trail mix with a sweet wine; the combination is both sweet and salty, making for a delicious experience!

 Sweetness in wine